-Jesus traveled through all the towns and villages of that area, teaching in the synagogues and announcing the Good News about the Kingdom.
-And he healed every kind of disease and illness.
-When he saw the crowds, he had compassion on them because they were confused and helpless, like sheep without a shepherd. – Matthew 9:35-37 (NLT)
+Jesus was going through all the cities and villages, teaching in their synagogues and proclaiming the gospel of the kingdom, and healing every kind of disease and every kind of sickness.
+Seeing the people, He felt compassion for them, because they were distressed and dispirited like sheep without a shepherd. – Matthew 9:35-36

 When we look at the stories of how Jesus interacted and healed those He came into contact with, we see that repentance wasn’t a prerequisite for Him to work in their lives.
 He spoke up for the woman caught in adultery, saved her from being stoned to death, and then He told her to go and sin no more.
 (John 8:1-11)